-Our perception of a situation mostly depends on what we are saying to ourselves about it.
+Our perception of a situation mostly depends on what we say to ourselves about it.
 Anxiety-related perceptions and thoughts revolve around the themes of danger (physical, mental, or social), threat, or vulnerability.

 Examples of anxiety-producing thoughts are:

-Our brain interprets those thoughts as a signal to prepare for danger.
-As we are preoccupied with focusing on survival, we have difficulty concentrating on anything else.
+Our brain interprets these thoughts as a signal to prepare for danger.
+Since we are preoccupied with focusing on survival, we have difficulty concentrating on anything else.

 2. Physical Sensations

 Remember the Fight/Flight Response (the Sympathetic Nervous System) from Part I of this article?
 When it gets activated, it causes your adrenal glands to release two hormones - adrenaline and noradrenaline.
-This leads to your body responding in several ways:
+This leads your body to respond in several ways:

-- Rapid breathing (hyperventilation) - as you need to breathe much faster so that more oxygen is delivered to major organs.
+Rapid breathing (hyperventilation) - you need to breathe much faster so that more oxygen is delivered to major organs.

-- Feeling dizzy or lightheaded.
-This is the natural response to hyperventilation as there's suddenly too much of the good thing (oxygen) in the body.
-Another reason is that as most of the oxygen goes toward the muscles, there's a little less left for your brain, which results in a feeling of dizziness.
+Feeling dizzy or lightheaded.
+This is the natural response to hyperventilation, as there's suddenly too much of the good thing (oxygen) in the body.
+Another reason is that most of the oxygen goes toward the muscles, so there's a little less left for your brain, which results in a feeling of dizziness.

-- Tightness and pain in the chest as all of your muscles tense in preparation for danger.
-Again, the blood flows away from peripheral areas to major muscle groups (e.g., from our fingers to our arms).
+Tightness and pain in the chest as all of your muscles tense in preparation for danger.
+Again, the blood flows away from the peripheral areas to the major muscle groups (e.g., from our fingers to our arms).

 Sweating.
-To cool your body and to make it more slippery so that it's more difficult to grab you in the case of a fight.
+To cool your body and to make it more slippery so that it's more difficult to grab you in case of a fight.
 (Isn't that cool?)

 As unpleasant and dangerous as those symptoms may be, they actually represent the wonderful survival system of your body.
-So when patients with anxiety describe some of those symptoms to me, I usually congratulate them for being healthy!
+So, when patients with anxiety describe some of these symptoms to me, I usually congratulate them for being healthy!

 When faced with danger, our natural response is to escape.
-After escaping, we usually feel relief.
-And in the future, we try to avoid the situation that we perceived as dangerous.
+After escaping, we usually feel relieved.
+In the future, we try to avoid the situation that we perceived as dangerous.
 We also try to make ourselves as safe as possible when we can't escape the situation.

-All of those anxiety components (Thoughts, Physical Sensations, and Behaviours) are interconnected:
+All of those components of anxiety (Thoughts, Physical Sensations, and Behaviours) are interconnected:

-- The more of the physical reactions we are experiencing, the more anxiety-related thoughts we will have, and the more we will try to avoid the situation.
+The more physical reactions we experience, the more anxiety-related thoughts we will have, and the more we will try to avoid the situation.

-So all the three components of anxiety create a vicious cycle, with each element of it influencing the other two.
+So, all the three components of anxiety create a vicious cycle, with each element influencing the other two.